ambihome-gmbh/assex/guide.md

 A sequence of events starts with
  - an Entity detects a state-change (see [Entity](lib/entity.ex)) OR ...
  - a service call is executed (either received on the event-bus, eg from extern via MQTT or directly called from an Automation or Entity). (see [Service](lib/service.ex), [Serivce.Call](lib/service/call.ex), [test "service calls"](test/entity/simple_test.exs))
-   - an Entity exececutes the call, its state may change
+   - an Entity executes the call, its state may change
  - an `state-changed` event is fired
  - some other event may be fired
  - some Automation may react to the event